Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-the fact it doesn't make sense; makes sense the fact it makes sense; doesn't make sense the fact it doesn't make sense; doesn't make sense
+the fact it doesn't make sense; makes sense the fact it makes sense; doesn't make sense the fact it doesn't make sense; doesn't make sense the opposite of a is z, or a hindu /numeral|number|../, or some"-thing" /unwrit?table/,..

 (oranges, chillies,..) are good for eating people too weighing down plants /increases|decreases/ dimensions #bioplasticity